Roland Thomas Jackson

 He was a shortstop, but was converted to the regular center fielder for the Atlanta Braves in 1971, and thereafter played both outfield and shortstop.
 All told, his professional playing career lasted from 1963 to 1976.

 After his playing days, he stayed involved in professional baseball.
 He was a coach for the Kingsport Braves in 1977-1978, and the Savannah Braves in 1979.
 He managed the Anderson Braves in 1980-1981, and was on the big league staff in 1982 and 1983.
-Jackson served as a roving minor league instructor, coach for the Richmond Braves, and coach for the Danville Braves.
+Jackson was a coach for the Durham Bulls in 1984, Richmond Braves in 1985, Greenville Braves in 1987, and Richmond again from 1989 to 1992.
+He also served as a roving minor league instructor.
 He was the hitting coach for the San Jose Giants in 1996, and moved up to the San Francisco Giants in 1997.

 He has been a major league coach for 12 seasons with the Braves (where he worked for 19 years total), the Giants, and the Chicago Cubs.